ueewbdy93/wedding-screen/README.md

     cd wedding-screen
     npm run start
     ```
     Although **CRA** will run webpack-dev-server to host static files in development mode.
 However, we need to connect to back-end server to deal with actions (ex: add comment).
+    We proxy some uris (*/socket*, */images/* and */resources/*) to the back-end server.
     See [Proxy API Requests in Development](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md#proxying-api-requests-in-development).
 2. cd into *frontend/*
 3. Modify code under *frontend/src/* to meet your need.